The Luxury Report 2019:

 The intangibles are everything that makes a business a business in the first place.
 It is because everything that we see around us today – everything that is now solid, physical and tangible – was once an idea in somebody else's mind.
 So as far as diversity goes, we should understand that diversity is not a mere representation tool.
 We need to start seeing diversity as a strategic asset for organizations to create value.

-"The true value of a business is in the ideas it disseminates, the values it inspires, the value it delivers and the meaning it adds to people’s lives.
-We need to start seeing diversity not as a mere representation tool, but as a strategic asset for organizations to create new and diverse value."
+“True value of a business is in the ideas it disseminates, the values it inspires, the value it delivers, and the meaning it adds to people’s lives.
+We need to start seeing diversity not as a mere representation tool, but as a strategic asset to create new and diverse value.“ (Tweet this quote)

-"True diversity is a value creation engine for any business.
-This means hiring people for their diverse human and creative potential and then using the business as a platform to champion and celebrate human creativity and the value that it can create for the business."
+“True diversity is a value-creation engine for any business.
+This means hiring people for their diverse potential and then using the business as a platform to celebrate their creativity and the value it can create.“ (Tweet this quote)

-The Human Organization is the organization of the future.
-In such an organization, you no longer talk about Diversity nor is Diversity an issue.
+The Human Organization is an organization of the future.
+In such an organization, you no longer talk about diversity nor is diversity an issue.
 This organization has made the mental leap from diversity to humanity.
-Diversity is only an agenda – only an issue – at an organization that lacks the understanding of humanity on a systemic level.
-If you embrace humanity at your organization, diversity happens naturally as a by-product of that mindset change.
+Diversity is only an agenda (an issue) in an organization that lacks an understanding of humanity on a systemic level.
+If you embrace humanity in your organization, diversity happens naturally as a by-product of that mindset change.
 Diversity is naturally represented in an increased sense of humanity because you no longer operate from separation consciousness.

 The opposite of this future humanistic practice leads to serious problems further down the line.
 When you hire people for diversity and then punish them for being different, their plurality of opinions and different ways of working, and score them all using the same exact metrics, your diversity efforts are largely counterproductive.
 Then it really doesn't matter who is working for you.
 Because it's your culture and legacy beliefs that are making your people look, think and feel all the same.
 This makes people feel small and doubt their value and self-worth as if there was something wrong with them for not fitting into your organization's criteria.
 And when you get to this point, it will be detrimental to the health of your business because your very culture – your internal operation system – is preventing you from growing and achieving your future goals.

-"The goal of hiring for diversity is to adapt the organization to the people and their ways of seeing and experiencing the world instead of adapting the people to the organization to make them all the same.
-People want to work where they feel respected, valued, safe, and fully expressed."
+“The goal of diversity is to adapt the organization to the people and their ways of seeing and experiencing the world, instead of adapting the people to the organization to make them all the same.
+People want to work where they feel respected, valued, safe, and fully expressed.“ (Tweet this quote)